br0nco640k/br0nco640k/README.md

 I have worked with a wide variety of programming languages over the decades, including BASIC, pascal, C, C++, C#, REXX, BASH, MS-DOS batch files, and even LabVIEW.
-I have worked with Apple II's, Macs, PC's, the Commodore VIC-20 and Amiga, various large UNIX systems, IBM 370 mainframes, almost every version of Windows (except 1.0),and assorted other systems.
+I have worked with Apple II's, Macs, PC's, the Commodore VIC-20 and Amiga, various large UNIX systems, IBM 370 mainframes, almost every version of Windows (except 1.0), and assorted other systems.
 Currently I work and game almost exclusively on Linux.

 I use Fedora 36 and KDE as my daily driver.
 I ran away from Gnome, screaming.